-We review products independently and our recommendations are genuine.
-If you purchase through links on our site, we may earn an affiliate commission.
-Learn more
+I review products independently and only recommend products I would use myself.
+If you purchase through a link, I may earn an affiliate commission.
+Learn more.

-Your ride cymbal is one of the most important pieces of your drum kit next to your hi hats, especially when it comes to rock drumming.
-You need a powerful ride that can be heard through all the heavy music, and it should be versatile enough to handle various song styles within the genre.
+Within rock music, you need a powerful ride that can be heard through all the heavy music, and it should be versatile enough to handle various song styles within the genre.

 In this guide, I’m going to give you my top suggestions for ride cymbals that work well for rock drumming.
 I’ll compare them according to sound quality, versatility, durability, build quality, and value.